zilliztech/md2md/README.md

 Config file:

-1. elastic: open elastic search
+1. elastic: open elastic search (if you not run in cmd, use function to run md2md, you need set this)
 2. index_name: index

 Then all markdown files will index to ElasticSearch after md2md done.